wp-plugins/quietly/readme.txt

 == Description ==

-The Quietly WordPress plug-in allows you to quickly embed beautiful slideshows into your content.
+The Quietly WordPress plug-in allows you to quickly and easily embed your Quietly content (e.g. beautiful slideshows, maps, etc) into your WordPress website.

 <strong>Features</strong>

-* Increase the visual nature of your articles with a beautiful slideshow widget.
+* Engage your readers - increase the visual nature of your articles with a beautiful slideshow or map widget.
-* Take advantage of the list trend without sacrificing your content.
-* Keep the primary content above the fold.
-* Display Love, Share, and Save buttons on each item within the slideshow.
+* Improve your workflow – quickly browse and select lists from your Quietly account while writing your post.
+* Customize with ease – easily insert the list or further customize it within your post editor before embedding.
+* Preview in post – in WordPress 4.0, Quietly lists will show a visual preview right within your post editor.

-We’d love to hear from you.
-Email [welovefeedback@quiet.ly](mailto:welovefeedback@quiet.ly) to get in touch with us.
+Lean more about Quietly [here](http://www.quiet.ly/pro).
+Or email [welovefeedback@quiet.ly](mailto:welovefeedback@quiet.ly) to get in touch with us.

 == Installation ==

-1. Upload the `quietly-wordpress` folder to the `/wp-content/plugins/` directory
+1. Upload the `quietly` folder to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the `Plugins` menu in WordPress
+1. Activate the plugin from the `Plugins` menu in the WordPress dashboard.

 == Frequently Asked Questions ==

 = What is Quietly? =
-Create and share lists with your friends.
-Discover and share the best of everything on Quietly.
+Quietly allows publishers to easily create lightweight content for their audiences in the form of customized slideshows, media carousels, and maps.
+Once the content is created in Quietly, they can embed it directly into their web properties.
+Other benefits include analytic insights, search engine optimization, and headline optimization.
+Our fully integrated WordPress plugin makes it even easier to engage your readers, increase traffic, and reward your readers.
+We’re developing new tools and formats every month.

 = How do I customize my embed widget? =
-You can customize your widget from the share panel in the Quietly web app.
-Go to the page for the list that you wish to embed, and click on the share button.
-In the "Share List" panel that opens, scroll down below the embed preview to see  settings such as showing/hiding item descriptions, adjusting widget size, and more.
-When you're done, simply copy the code under the "WordPress" tab in the text area below "Embed."
+* __From Quietly:__ Go to the list that you wish to embed, and click on _Customize and Embed_ to see publishing options.
+Once your desired settings have been set, select the _WordPress_ tab in the top right hand corner, then copy and paste the embed code into your site.
+* __Within Wordpress:__ Find the list by clicking the _Insert Quietly List_ button in the editor toolbar.
+Once selected, click _Customize_ to customize your list.
+Then click _Insert_ to embed the list into your post.

+To learn more about customization, view our [video tutorials](https://www.youtube.com/watch?v=3EboDQB5r4w&list=PLEDUVwz2J2SWYAAdeZ2JRU4-Wsi3p2uBo) or read more in our [knowledge base](https://quietly.uservoice.com/knowledgebase/articles/393995-customizing-your-carousel).

 == Screenshots ==

-1. A Quietly list widget in action.
+1. A Quietly list embed widget in action.
 Treat your viewers with a visually engaging slideshow.
-2. Simply copy the url of the Quietly list you want to embed and paste it into your post editor.
+2. Or display your list of locations in an interactive map.
+3. Easily insert your list or further customize it within your post editor before embedding.

 == Changelog ==

+= 1.3.0 =
+* Added the ability to browse and insert lists from your Quietly account within the WordPress post editor.

-= 1.2 =
+= 1.2.0 =
-* Added the option to automatically insert list description to post excerpts that only have a Quietly slideshow as the content
+* Added the option to automatically insert list description to post excerpts that only have a Quietly slideshow as the content.

-= 1.1 =
+= 1.1.0 =
-* Added Quietly oEmbed support
+* Added Quietly oEmbed support.
-* Quietly embed enhances your SEO (list content is generated for search engines)
+* Quietly embed enhances your SEO (list content is generated for search engines).

-= 1.0 =
+= 1.0.0 =
 * Initial release.

 == Upgrade Notice ==